isBatak/typescript-cli-starter/README.md

 ### **dev**

-`npm run dev`
+`pnpm run dev`

 Runs the CLI application.

-You can pass arguments to your application by running `npm run dev -- --your-argument`.
-The extra `--` is so that your arguments are passed to your CLI application, and not `npm`.
+You can pass arguments to your application by running `pnpm run dev -- --your-argument`.
+The extra `--` is so that your arguments are passed to your CLI application, and not `pnpm`.

 ### **clean**

-`npm run clean`
+`pnpm run clean`

 Removes any built code and any built executables.

 ### **build**

-`npm run build`
+`pnpm run build`

 Cleans, then builds the TypeScript code.